OSC/ood-documentation/source/architecture.rst

 Container context
 -----------------------

-In the C4 nomenclature, 'containers' are one level below the system.
-This is to be confused with the `OCI containers <https://www.opencontainers.org/>`_ or Docker containers or similar.
+In the C4 nomenclature, 'containers' are one level below the system context.
+This is not to be confused with Linux containers via cgroups and namespaces (i.e. Docker or Singularity).

 It's important to note in this diagram that the frontend proxy is the only component that is shared for all clients.
-The system will create Per User Nginxs (referred to as PUNs throughout the documentation).
+The system will create Per User Nginx processes (referred to as PUNs throughout the documentation).
 So what's diagrammed here in the outer light blue box is replicated for every client accessing the system.

 .. figure:: /architecture/ood_container_view.png

-Everything contained in the dotted line is a part of the On Demand system.
+* Everything contained in the dotted line is a part of the OnDemand system.
-Everything outside of it in gray is site specific components.
+* Everything outside of it in gray is site specific components.

 Request Flow
 -----------------------